Skip to main content

 Go back to the main Certificate Authority snap-in, right-click Certificate Templates again, and select New > Certificate Template to issue.

-Select the template you created (in our example, IruEndpointDevice) and click OK.
+Select the template you created (in our example, IruEndpointDevice).

-Confirm that the template is shown in the list of issued certificate templates.
+Confirm that the template is shown in the list.